OneComputerGuy/AT24-Harnessing-UEF-s-Power/README.md

 npm i
 ```

-Once it npm finishes the dependencies installation, run `npm run dev` to start the NextJS server which will run the backend API and the frontend of the app.
+Once the dependencies are installed, make a copy of the file `.env.local.example` and name it `.env.local`, then replace the necessary fields inside the file with the data from the application you created.
+After that, run `npm run dev` to start the NextJS server which will run the backend API and the frontend of the app.

 # To tunnel out of your machine